Current is defined as the rate of flow of charge. It is caused by the flow of charged particles.

 Conductances in series act like resistances in parallel.
 As conductance is the reciprocal of resistance, this gives the rule that resistances add in series.

-An ideal cell has no internal resistance, but a non-ideal cell can be modelled as an ideal cell and a resistor.
+An ideal cell has no internal resistance, but a non-ideal cell can be modelled as an ideal cell and a resistor in series.
 The terminal difference of a cell is given by:

 Where: